Handling Workers’ Compensation and Psychological Injuries in Queensland

 Evidence to establish the relationship between work conditions and the psychological injury is required.
 This includes medical reports, witness statements, and records of incidents.

 When navigating the workers’ compensation claim process for psychological injuries, it’s crucial to seek professional advice.
-The complexities of the eligibility and claims process often require specialised knowledge and expertise, making legal advice crucial for individuals filing such claims.
+The complexities of the eligibility and claims process often may require specialised knowledge and research, so seek legal advice before filing such claims.

-If you need help with a workers compensation claim, get in touch with our team today by calling us on 1300 446 999 or booking online here.
+If you need help with a workers’ compensation claim, get in touch with our team today and we’ll be happy to answer any questions.